migs-dc/catch-the-mouse/README.md

 * The cat and the platforms will be represented as rectangles at first

 ### 2. Mouse (1 day)
-* A toy mouse controlled by a simple ai
+* A toy mouse controlled by a algorithm
-* The toy mouse randomly selects which paths take when running around the room
+* The toy mouse randomly selects which paths to avoid the cat when running around the room

 ### 3. Assets (1 day)
 * Incorporating drawings/pictures into the game